 The Wisdom of Crowds by James Surowiecki

-The title of the book is interesting enough for you to pick up the book and try to get insights into the collective wisdom of crowds.
-The tag line says ‘Why the many are smarter than the few’.
+The title of the book The Wisdom of Crowds is interesting enough for you to pick up the book.
+And try to get insights into the collective wisdom of crowds.
+The tagline says ‘Why the many are smarter than the few’.
 You immediately think you are going to get the answers to questions like:

 But unfortunately, those questions hardly get addressed.

-There is an example of crowds guessing the weight of an Ox better than most people guessed, now how do we justify this as collective wisdom of crowds.
-The book seems like a collection of incidents where the experts probably failed and hence the wisdom was attributed to general public or crowds.
+There is an example of crowds guessing the weight of an Ox better than most people guessed.
+Now how do we justify this as the collective wisdom of crowds?
+The book seems like a collection of incidents where the experts probably failed.
+And hence the wisdom was attributed to general public or crowds.
 There are examples of traffic movements, how drivers adjust their driving to the rest of the drivers and traffic around them.
-Is this collective wisdom or is it learning to continuously adjust to the world around you.
-I always thought that traffic movement is nothing but a human size version of Brownian motion, where everyone just keeps moving in different unpredictable paths.
+Is this collective wisdom or is it learning to continuously adjust to the world around you?
+I always thought that traffic movement is nothing but a human-sized version of Brownian motion, where everyone just keeps moving in different unpredictable paths.

-There are a few rules that the author tries to put together for defining the wisdom of crowds, but most of them are not justified through the book.
-Like most of such books, author picks up a theory and tries to justify the theory by picking up some real life examples.
+There are a few rules that the author tries to put together for defining The Wisdom of Crowds.
+But most of them are not justified by the book.
+Like most such books, the author picks up a theory and tries to justify the theory by picking up some real-life examples.
 The game theory seems to be a favorite one in last few years.
 And you can find many situations where the theory has been applied unconsciously.

 The Wisdom of Crowds is a light read, with a collection of interesting to read examples, as long as you are not looking for a real value-add to your intellect.